Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Introduction

-Gaussian fields (GF) play an important role in spatial statistics and form a major area of interest within the field of Bayesian hierarchical spatial models.
+Gaussian fields (GFs) play an important role in spatial statistics.
 The traditional approach is to specify a GF through its covariance function.
-Another approach is to use the class of Gaussian Markov random fields (GMRF), which are discretely indexed GFs.
-The Markov property yields a sparse precision matrix, so that efficient numerical algorithms can be employed. \cite{LRL11} show that the GMRF representation can be constructed explicitly by using a certain form of stochastic partial differential equation (SPDE) which has a GF with Mat\'{e}rn covariance as its solution when driven by Gaussian white noise.
+Another approach is to use the class of Gaussian Markov random fields (GMRFs), which are discretely indexed GFs.
+The Markov property yields a sparse precision matrix, so that efficient numerical algorithms can be employed. \cite{LRL11} show that the GMRF representation can be constructed explicitly by using a certain form of stochastic partial differential equation (SPDE) which has a GF with Mat\'{e}rn covariance as its solution.
 The representation employs piecewise linear basis functions, and Gaussian weights with Markov dependences determined by the finite element method over a triangulation of the domain.
 This technique can deal with large spatial data sets and naturally account for nonstationarity.
-Our paper combines both the calibration formulation and the SPDE defined scale and precision parameterization to deal with large scale spatial outputs, and still provides a compromise with computational feasibility in order to employ a fully Bayesian approach.
+Our paper combines the strengths of the calibration formulation with a truncated basis, and the SPDE defined scale and precision parameterization to deal with large scale spatial outputs, and still provides a compromise with computational feasibility in order to employ a fully Bayesian approach.